As I was digging into 2021 healthcare SEO strategies for this article, I remembered a tweet that went viral last year. It read, “Is SEO dead?”

 - Am I answering my reader’s questions clearly and completely?

-Here are five more tips for writing SEO-friendly healthcare content with NLP in mind:
+Here are five more tips for writing SEO-friendly healthcare content in 2021:

 1. Skip the jargon